 KEITH: By the way, Austin gained some powers between the break.
 He can delete people.

 AUSTIN: I can delete whole people.
-That was—I’ve had that before, I’ve just be kind enough not to use that power.
+That was—I’ve had that before, I’ve just been kind enough not to use that power.
 When our community starts a project we’ll place a number on the map to note how many weeks it has left.
 Each week the number ticks down.
 When it reaches zero, the project is complete.
 Projects take from zero to—or sorry, one to six weeks.

 And the one thing that I will say that I’m doing a little bit different is there will also just be some clocks that are counting down for other things that will be revealed as we play. [amused] That is

 another power that I have, as the GM of Friends at the Table.